Showing top 0 results 0 results found

 Millennials show a strong preference for self-service options and the ability to handle customer service issues themselves.
 Businesses have known this for years and have sought new ways to meet this demand.

-Chatbots are ideal for providing the fast, personalized self-service that millennials expect.
+AI Chatbots are ideal for providing the fast, personalized self-service millennial consumers expect.
 Not only do they offer a faster and easier alternative to other customer support channels, but they are also well-suited to support voice-activated searches, purchases, and customer service interactions, which are on the rise thanks to the widespread use of AI assistants such as Amazon’s Alexa or Google’s Home.

-So how are brands using the benefits of chatbots to engage millennial customers?
+So how are brands using the benefits of artificial intelligence chatbots to engage millennial customers?

 Millennials want more self-service options

 More than half of millennials say that they prefer to use customer service automation over live support from a human representative when given the option.
 This means that improving your self-service resources is a surefire way to improve your customer experience for millennials.